linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 ![The main page of the YunoHost user portal](yunohost-user-main.png)

-Following the application installation example from above, you should see an icon here for the Mastodon application.
-Selecting this directs you to your Mastodon instance and automatically logs you in as your current YunoHost user,`exampleuser`.
+Following the application installation example from above, an icon for the Mastodon application should be visible.
+Selecting this opens the Mastodon instance and automatically logs in as the current YunoHost user, (e.g. `exampleuser`).

 [![A Mastodon instance installed with YunoHost and logged into using SSO](mastodon-yunohost_small.png)](mastodon-yunohost.png)

 ## Conclusion

 YunoHost has much to offer as an interface for simplifying self-hosting and server administration.
-The features covered here provide you with everything you need to get off to a solid start with YunoHost.
-And many use cases do not need much else than this.
+The features covered here provide everything needed for a solid start with YunoHost.
+Fortunately, many use cases do not need much more than this!

-YunoHost additionally has a suite of documentation and resources to help you push your setup further should you be interested.
+YunoHost also features a suite of documentation and resources to help build your own setup.
 The YunoHost documentation, linked below, covers administration, application listing, and links to community resources.